pcprinz/loxer/documentation/index.md

 Loxer.m('CART').log('this one is assigned to a module with the fullName "Shopping Cart"');
 Loxer.m('BILLING').log('this one to "Billing"');
 Loxer.m().log('this one is automatically assigned to the module DEFAULT');
-Loxer.log('this one is automatically assigned to the module NONE')
+Loxer.log('this one is automatically assigned to the module NONE');
 ```

 ###### Console output